 If you could do anything in the world without pain or limitations, what would you do?

-For me, it was just waking up & doing everyday things.Hi there, I'm Sarah - the body architect.I was in a lot of pain because of what I put my body through as a competitive athlete.Now I work with top level athletes, weekend warriors and everyone in between; I tell everyone the same thing - I can help you breathe better, move better, and feel amazing, no matter what you love to do.I give you the tools to help you feel great, and optimize your performance through my In-Person Classes, Kinstretch Monthly Membership, Self-guided online coaching, or one-on-one coaching
+For me, it was just waking up & doing everyday things.Hi there, I'm Sarah - the body architect.I was in a lot of pain because of what I put my body through as a competitive athlete.Now I work with pro athletes, weekend warriors and everyone in between; I tell everyone the same thing - you can breathe better, move better, and feel amazing, no matter what you love to do.I give you the tools to help you feel great, and optimize your performance through my In-Person Classes, Kinstretch Monthly Membership, Self-guided online coaching, or one-on-one coaching

 "Training with Sarah has been a game changer for me.
 I initially contacted her for mobility work and strength exercises for handstand.
 As I become more serious about weight training, breath work and cardio Sarah continued to change my program to best suit my needs.
 The daily training regime she creates for me is thoughtful and intentional.
 If something comes up for me -i.e, injury, travel, or even a new skill I want to learn, she will incorporate new work into my program to help me meet my goals.
 Having a highly skilled coach is important because you can trust they will listen to you and continually help you challenge yourself.
 I know that every exercise I do at the gym has a purpose to it and I’ve honestly never felt better or stronger.
 I would recommend her to anyone!"